Water. The drink of choice

 The body is mostly made up of water, which includes our major organs - like the heart.
 Our bodies need it.
 Most of the chemical reactions that happen in our cells need water, and it helps our blood carry nutrients around the body.
 When the weather is warm or we are exercising, our bodies need more water than usual.

-In addition to water, it’s fine to have these drinks in moderation: plain soda water, reduced-fat milk, herbal tea and tea or coffee (regular or decaffeinated) with reduced-fat milk.
+In addition to water, it’s fine to have these drinks in moderation: plain soda water, unflavoured milk, herbal tea and tea or coffee (regular or decaffeinated) with milk.